nasuni-labs/nasuni-api-utilities/README.md

 <!-- -->

-**Compatibility**: Nasuni 8.0 or higher required\
+**Compatibility**: NMC 22.2 and Edge Appliance 9.8 or higher required\
 **Known Issues and Notes**:\
-Creating a volume using an existing encryption key: When referencing an existing encryption key rather than creating encryption key, you should not include the “create_new_key”: “false” option.
+Creating a volume using an existing encryption key: When referencing an existing encryption key rather than creating an encryption key, you should not include the “create_new_key”: “false” option.
 This must be omitted until Issue 27807 is fixed.

 Misleading terminology: The create volume API has an option that misleadingly reference to “cred” in its **Name**: auto_provision_cred.
 Counterintuitively, auto_provision_cred controls the provisioning of encryption keys (pgp), rather than Nasuni cloud credentials.

-Use the List Cloud Credentials NMC API endpoint to obtain the cred_id of a credential to use with the create volume NMC API endpoint.
-Each cred_id returned is actually a hash of the filer serial number and cred UUID (something internal to Nasuni).
-Since cred_id is a hash of a cred listed in the NMC and the filer serial number, the list cloud credentials NMC API endpoint may list more credentials than you’d expect.
-Any valid cred_id from any filer can be provided to the create volume NMC API endpoint as long as it shares the provider_name (the name you enter for the cred and that is visible in the NMC) and the shortname (something Nasuni uses internally to for each type of object store).
-There’s no need to first “copy” the cred to a new filer before using that cred with the NMC API to create a volume on the new filer.
-Copying creds in the NMC is a leftover artifact from how we had to copy creds from filer to filer before the NMC existed.\
+Use the List Cloud Credentials NMC API endpoint to obtain the cred_uuid of a credential to use with the create volume NMC API endpoint.\
 **Name**: CreateVolume.ps1

 ## List Volumes